Healing is beyond words.

-Two years ago, in October 2018, Tami found out that she had cancer.
+Some time ago Tami found out that she had cancer.
 In the very first email she sent to me she wrote, “I will do the traditional treatment absolutely.
 I also, though, need prayer, healing energy and all kinds of natural healing and cancer fighting activity and diet changes and new practices for life.
 Could you think on this and then share your thoughts, please?”

 “I will do the traditional treatment” means seeking a cure.
 The rest of her words relate to the initiation of her healing journey.
 Clearly, she was choosing to receive both cure and healing.

 “I switched my Oct 13 scans at Mayo to Oct 18 in Philly.
 I did this so that my scans are done where I am being treated….Of course I have scanxiety.
 And so in this in-between time I strive to embrace daily life fully, and with authentic joy, versus just waiting.
 I do my very best to breathe deeply, stay present in the moment, and not make up scary stories in my head.
-Last week I found myself playing ball with my dog, running and chasing him around and around, feeling the sun and breeze caressing me, while singing at the top of my lungs and dancing whenever my dog was busy running after the ball.
+Last week I found myself playing ball with my dog, running and chasing him around and around, feeling the sun and breeze caressing me, while singing at the top of my lungs and dancing when my dog was busy running after the ball.

 “The biggest thing I remind myself is that other people’s stories are their own stories, not mine.
 I tell myself to stop projecting their experience and outcome onto me as if it is also mine, when that is not true.
 I have my own story.
 And I refuse to give the pen away to anyone else, as my unique story is still being written by God and by me.
 I am living my story minute by minute and it is good.
 I love my life!
 Thank you for being as part of it!
 Tami”